 The Ethnic Studies Model Curriculum has been in development for five years and its two previous iterations have received negative responses.
 Rather than pursue a different course of action, education officials have continued to tweak the same curriculum and reintroduce it.

 The California Department of Education will vote on the third draft of the curriculum next week.
 The curriculum is truly radical in its commitment to CRT and is being called anti-American by critics.

 “By affirming the identities and contributions of marginalized groups in our society, ethnic studies helps students see themselves and each other as part of the narrative of the United States.
 Importantly, this helps students see themselves as active agents in the interethnic bridge-building process we call American life.”

-Discovery Institute researcher Chris Rufo wrote that much of the curriculum was developed by R. Tolteka Cuauhtin.
+Christopher Rufo, a senior fellow with the Manhattan Institute, wrote that much of the curriculum was developed by R. Tolteka Cuauhtin.
 Cuauhtin claims that the United States was founded on a “Eurocentric, white supremacist (racist, anti-Black, anti-Indigenous), capitalist (classist), patriarchal (sexist and misogynistic), heteropatriarchal (homophobic), and anthropocentric paradigm brought from Europe.”

 The document accuses whites of “grabbing the land,” “hatching hierarchies,” and “developing for Europe/whiteness.”
 It claims that whites established a “hegemony” that continues today and that minorities are subject to “socialization, domestication, and zombification.”

 European Christian settlers are also accused of “theocide” and establishing a regime of genocide characterized by the “‘explicit erasure and replacement of holistic Indigeneity and humanity.’”